 Vintage chenille bedspreads first appeared on the American landscape in the early twentieth century as a hand made folk art item bought by northern tourists traveling south.
 The popularity of chenille bedspreads continued to grow country wide until they were a mass produced marketing and cultural phenomenon by the 1950’s.

-Vintage chenille bedspreads are highly sought after now long after they’ve went out of production.
+Vintage chenille bedspreads are highly prized now, long after they’ve went out of production.
 Reproductions are currently available on the market but there’s nothing like having a real vintage chenille bedspread.
 At the risk of sounding cliché, these tufted bed covers remind us of a happier, simpler time.
 The good news is that there are plenty of vintage chenille bedspreads to be had in good to great condition at a reasonable price.

 Dive into the history of chenille bedspread making (below) or check out our Chenille Guide which discusses the different types of chenille such as hobnail and needletuft, as well as chenille sizing and buying vintage bedspreads online.
 We also cover such vintage names as Cabin Crafts, Hofmann, Bates, and Morgan Jones.